Qesem cave

-The karst cave attracted considerable attention in December 2010 when reports suggested Israeli and Spanish archaeologists had found the earliest evidence yet of modern humans.
+The karstic cave attracted considerable attention in December 2010, when reports suggested Israeli and Spanish archaeologists had found the earliest evidence yet of modern humans.
 Science bloggers pointed out that the media coverage had inaccurately reflected the scientific report.

 Selective large-game hunting was regularly done followed by butchery of desired carcass parts for transport back to a residence for food sharing and cooking.

 Description

 The cave exists in Turonian limestone in the western mountain ridge of Israel between the Samaria Hills and the Israeli coastal plain.
-It is 90m above sea level and about 12 kilometers from the east coast of Mediterranean Sea.
+It is 90 m above sea level and about 12 kilometers from the east coast of Mediterranean Sea.

 Deposits at the site are 7.5 m deep, and are divided into two layers: the upper is about 4.5 m thick, and the lower 3 m.
 The upper forms a step on the lower one.
 The deposits contain stone tools and animal remains from the Acheulo-Yabrudian complex.
 This a period that follows after the Acheulian but before the Mousterian.
 No traces of Mousterian occupation have been found.

 The cave was found in October 2000 when road construction destroyed its ceiling.
 This led to two rescue excavations in 2001.
 At present the site is protected, covered and fenced and subject to on-going excavations.